Breakthrough research is one life-saving discovery away.

 Our goal is to conquer mental illness by investing in groundbreaking scientific research and life-changing initiatives.

 Every researcher hopes their ideas will lead to breakthrough discoveries.
-But without funding, those ideas will inevitably die.
-Often, it doesn’t take much to get a research project off the ground—a relatively small initial investment can, with subsequent funding, bloom into something extraordinary.
+But without funding, those ideas often go nowhere.
+In truth, it doesn’t take much to get a research project off the ground—a relatively small initial investment can, with subsequent funding, swell into something extraordinary.

 It’s called a seed grant.
-It’s how we fund the research and treatment of mental illness—and it’s also how Hope Grows.
+It’s how we fund the research and treatment of mental illness—and it’s also how we create ripples.

 |Seed Grant||Leveraged Funds|

-100% of your donation will support mental health research at the UNC-Chapel Hill Department of Psychiatry.
+100% of your donation will support mental illness research at the UNC-Chapel Hill Department of Psychiatry.

 All it takes is one.
 Is that one you?

-Stories like Mandy’s and Dr. Bulik’s are just the beginning of what’s possible.
-Your contribution may plant the seed that germinates into the next breakthrough—and helps save thousands of lives.
+Stories like Gabe’s, Jack’s, and Dr. Piven’s are just the beginning of what’s possible.
+Your contribution may create the ripple that swells into the next breakthrough—and helps save thousands of lives.